mathewtrivett/tfl-graphql/docs/technical_decisions/0002-using-json-schema-in-specs.md

 GraphQL recommends [testing the behaviour of a GraphQL API from the client's perspective](https://graphql-ruby.org/testing/integration_tests.html).

-We need to test the data returned from GraphQL queries conforms to the type defintion system.
+We need to test that the data returned from GraphQL queries conforms to the type definition system.

 ### Option explored